 In the trade above, AJ Monte buys ITM $225 strike put LEAPS (meaning options that expire more than a year from purchase) resulting in a -$34.50 debit and simultaneously sells OTM $210 puts roughly a month away from expiration for a credit of +$4.00 — for a total debit of $30.50.
 The trade takes a mildly bearish view on the IWM Small Cap ETF, and caps potential profit from the $225 long put at the $210 short-strike until expiration.

 A look at the chart indicates that this trade did move in AJ’s favor — by January 18th the IWM fell to $207, $3 below the $210 short-strike.
 As a result, AJ collected a portion of the premium by rolling the short option to the following month.
-By March, AJ had lowered the cost basis of his January 2024 $225 strike put LEAPS from an initial debit of -$34.50 to -$24.95 — all the while, the option was gaining value.
-At the time of writing, those $225 put LEAPS are trading for a mid price of $49.05 — nearly twice that of his cost basis.
+By March, AJ had lowered the cost basis of his January 2024 $225 strike put LEAPS from an initial debit of -$34.50 to -$24.95.
+All the while, the longer dated option was gaining value.
+At the time of writing, those $225 put LEAPS are trading for a mid price of $52.50 — more than twice that of his cost basis.

 The Bottom Line: Calendar spreads and diagonal spreads offer a way to sell options and collect premium with limited downside risk.
-If you’re interested in learning how to trade calendar spreads with help from a Chartered Market Technician, check out Options Oracle.
-Trade like the pros by trading with the pros.
+Interested in learning how to trade with help from a Chartered Market Technician?
+Start slow, with Market Rebellion’s intro to AJ Monte’s technical analysis, Oracle Essential.